fbpx

 It’s a sobering fact that, with our short seasons, Alberta gardens tend to peak at the end of July.
 By late August our annuals, which are bred to spend all their energy in just a few months, are usually looking tired.

 The silver lining is that you don’t have to cede your garden to winter just because the summer colour has faded.
-As the kids head off to school and the morning get crisp, your garden can still offer a month or more of vibrancy.
+As the kids head off to school and the mornings get crisp, your garden can still offer a month or more of vibrancy.
+Despite the fading summer colour, there’s still plenty to be done in the garden.
+Learn how to take care of plants in summer by checking out our tips for late summer garden care!

 Replace Tired Plants: